This topic is about

 ringworm of the scalp or beard.
 To learn more about other

 fungal infections, see the topics:

-adults all over the world.
-It is most common in young children.
+Ringworm of the scalp occurs all over the world and is most common in young children.
 Ringworm of the

 beard is not common.

 Ringworm is caused by a fungus, not by a worm.
 The kinds of fungi (plural of fungus) that